JaJuan Johnson: 2007–08

-The 6'10", 215 lb forward/center committed to the Purdue University Boilermakers to play under head coach Matt Painter as part of a top five recruiting class, along with fellow Indiana All-Stars Robbie Hummel, E'Twaun Moore and Scott Martin.
+The 6'10", 215 lb forward/center committed to Purdue University to play under Boilermakers head coach Matt Painter as part of a top five recruiting class, along with fellow Indiana All-Stars Robbie Hummel, E'Twaun Moore and Scott Martin.
 He averaged 5.4 points and 3.1 rebounds a game, while starting in 17 of the 34 games in which he appeared in during his freshman season.
 He helped the Boilermakers to a second straight NCAA tournament appearance, including a game against Baylor in the first round, where he scored 10 points, grabbed 8 rebounds and blocked 2 shots in 20 minutes.

 2008–09

 Johnson averaged 13.4 points (second on team) and led the conference with 2.2 blocks a game, for which, he was named a First-Team All-Big Ten selection as well as to the Big Ten All-Defensive Team along with teammate, Chris Kramer.
 He also led the conference shooting 54 percent from the field.
 Johnson opened conference play with a 15 rebound effort against Illinois on December 30, 2008.
 On February 3, 2009, he recorded a career high 30 points at Ohio State and had his career 7 blocks in a game at Northwestern on January 15, 2009.
 He recorded five double-doubles on the season, all coming in conference play.
 Johnson led Purdue to the program's first Big Ten tournament championship and was named to the all-tournament team and helped lead them to a Sweet Sixteen appearance.
 In the second-round game in the NCAA Tournament against Washington in the last seconds, he blocked back-to-back shots to seal the win while adding 22 points and a total of 4 blocks.
 Finishing with a 27–10 record, he is one of four Boilermakers to share the school record for most games played in a season.
 He also moved amongst Joe Barry Carroll in the Purdue records with the third most blocks in a season with 78.